nschlia/ffmpegfs/README.md

 - **Bugfix:** Updated Dockerfile for Trixie
 - **Bugfix:** Closes [#1115015](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1115015): Fix build with FFmpeg 8 (already applied in Debian via NMU)
 - **Bugfix:** Closes [#1119414](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1119414) Changed configure.ac and makefile.am to preserve the default build flags

----

-### New in 2.17 (2024-11-10)

-- **Bugfix:** Issue [#164](https://github.com/nschlia/ffmpegfs/issues/164): Fixed incorrectly discarded HLS seek requests.
-- **Bugfix:** Wrong error message fixed when an invalid audio/video codec was selected.
-The message should rather say "unsupported codec" instead of talking about "sample format not supported.".
-- **Bugfix:** Issue [#162](https://github.com/nschlia/ffmpegfs/issues/162): If not present, add time stamps to the copied streams.
-- Changed quality from 34 to 40 for hardware encoded video streams to create slightly smaller files.
-- [Closes#1084487:](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=1084487): Moved from the FUSE 2 to the FUSE 3 API.

 📜 See [HISTORY.md](HISTORY.md) for the complete changelog.